 No experience is needed but you will be contacted to complete a short test and phone interview.
 If accepted, you’ll be offered a range of work paid according to the difficulty of the project.

 CrowdSurf needs workers to create video captions for deaf, hard of hearing or second language viewers.
 You’ll have to pass an initial assessment, but if accepted, you’ll be offered a steady stream of easy transcription tasks and be able to work on your own schedule.

-Remote Transcription Jobs — What Equipment is Needed?
+Remote Transcription Jobs for Beginners — What Equipment is Needed?

 If you want all the kit in one, get the complete Olympus AS-2400 Audio transcription kit complete with USB Foot Pedal, Typist Stereo Headphone, Transcription Software DSS Player Standard for Win & Mac.

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.